Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Make yourself a flattering, comfortable top with this easy and quick Batwing Top Tutorial!
+Learn how to make a scarf top and sew yourself a flattering, comfortable top with this easy and quick batwing top tutorial!
 All it takes is a nice scarf and a couple of stitches.

-I was lucky as the scarf I found was sewn into a tube and on one end it had a nice seam that I thought it would be great to use as the neck line.
-Instead of adding binding, I only had to remove the stitches for the neck line and then sew up around the hole, using the original stitch.
-I also kept the original seam around the sleeves (I wanted to modify the scarf into an oval shape at the bottom, making the sleeve looking more polished but then I realized it’s going to be so hard to sew the seam on this kind of fabric).
+When making this scarf top pattern, I was pretty lucky though.
+I didn’t really need to make up a batwing top pattern.
+The scarf I found was already sewn into a tube and it had a nice seam on one end that I thought it would be great to use as the neck line.
+Instead of adding binding, I only had to remove some of the stitches to create the neck line.
+Then I’ve sewn up an edge stitch around the hole, following the original stitch.
+I also kept the original seam around the sleeves on my diy batwing top.
+I wanted to modify the scarf into a round shape at the bottom, making the sleeve looking more polished but then I realized it’s going to be so hard to sew the seam on this kind of fabric.

-If you don’t have a scarf, you can make this top from any lightweight fabric, woven or knit.
-It’s nice out of a sheer if you’re more experienced, and it fits loose enough that you can layer a tank underneath.
-You can always make your own binding or bias tape for the head hole and the hem.
-If you can’t find a tube scarf and use other fabric here are my measurements: my scarf measures now 39″ in width by 43″ in height (100 cm x 110 cm), for the whole fabric, unfolded.
+If you don’t have a scarf, you can make this batwing sleeve top pattern from any lightweight fabric, woven or knit.
+The top is nicer when made out of sheer fabric if you’re more experienced, and it fits loose enough so you can wear a top tank underneath.
+You can always make your own binding or bias tape for the neckline using my simple bias tutorials.
+If you can’t find a tube scarf here are the measurements for my top which is roughly a size 10: my scarf measured 39″ in width by 43″ in height.
 If you want the top longer, add a few inches to the height.